Home » About Rous County Council » Registers and policies » Agency information guide

-Council maintains a register of contracts as per the requirements of the Government Information Public Access Act (GIPA).
-This means council makes available details of contracts with an estimated value of $150,000 or more.
+Council maintains a register of contracts as per the requirements of the GIPA Act.
+This means Council makes available details of contracts with an estimated value of $150,000 or more.
 For more information or to view the contracts register, please click here.

 Depending on the type of document requested, information will be supplied to the applicant in either electronic or hardcopy format, or a combination of both.

 GIPA applications must be made in writing, accompanied by the $30 application fee and lodged by post to:

 If applying by post, payment of the $30 application fee can be made via EFTPOS, cheque or money order.

 Applications may also be lodged in person at the Rous County Council Administration Centre, Level 4, 218-232 Molesworth Street, Lismore, between 8:30am to 4:30pm from Monday to Friday excluding public holidays.